- Minor Foundation Worldwide Climate Funding Opportunities

 scale and high-impact potential to transform the food system.
 The innovation must benefit

-at least two, ideally three domains with no negative impact on the others.
+at least two, ideally three domains with no negative impact on the others. - Seeding The Future Grand Prizes ($250,000 each) will be awarded to organizations that

 have created innovations that are scalable, economically feasible at scale, trusted, and